micheledallerive/Risk-Kelloggs/README.md

 # Project Risk Kellogg's

 Our game Risk-Kellogg's is a Risk-based game: the goal of every player is to conquer the whole world.
+The game starts by placing your armies in the whole word.
+Once it's done, you can start attacking the other players, move armies across countries and conquer the whole world!

 ## Team Members